Flow views and infinite interval exchange transformations for recognizable substitutions: Setting: symbolic and substitution dynamical systems

 The set $\ab^+$ is the set of all words of finite length and $\ab^\Z$ is the set of all (bi)infinite sequences on $\ab$.
-We endow $\ab^\Z$ with a ``big ball'' metric that determines the distance between $\T, \T' \in \ab^\Z$ based on the largest ball around the origin on which they are identical.
+We endow $\ab^\Z$ with a metric that determines the distance between $\T, \T' \in \ab^\Z$ based on the largest interval around the origin on which they are identical.
 Any choice will generate the product topology on $\ab^\Z$.
 We use the following.

-\begin{definition} For any $\T$ and $\T' \in \ab^{\Z}$ with $\T \neq \T'$, define $N(\T, \T')=\inf \{n \geq 0 : \T(j) \neq \T'(j) \text{ where } |j|=n\}.$ Then
+\begin{definition} For any $\T$ and $\T' \in \ab^{\Z}$ with $\T \neq \T'$, define $N(\T, \T')=\inf \{n \geq 0 : \T[-n, \ldots, n] \neq \T'[-n, \ldots, n]\}.$ Then

 \end{definition}